Bunions Treatment

 How Do I Know if I Have Bunions?

-An in-depth consultation with Dr. Ethan Ciment is your first step to a precise diagnosis.
+An in-depth consultation with Dr. Ethan Ciment or one of our doctors is your first step to a precise diagnosis.

 Our doctor(s) will examine your feet and ankles to determine the probable cause of your pain or functional complaint.

-They will listen carefully to your concerns and symptoms, then create a treatment plan that will include the appropriate diagnostic imaging and procedure(s) for your specific condition.
+They will listen carefully to your concerns and symptoms and then create a treatment plan, including the appropriate diagnostic imaging and procedure(s) for your specific condition.

 - A bump or bulge forming at the side of the base of your big toe